 Halloween Things to Do in Las Vegas

 Head to Hakkasan Nightclub during Halloween weekend to see popular DJ sets and themed dance parties.
 Celebrate the Day of the Dead at the Freak the Beat music festival, which features two stages, a silent disco, and a $3,000 costume contest.
-Go dancing on Halloween night and wear your most creative costume to nightclub Tao, where the best outfit wins $5,000.
+Go dancing and listen to hip music on Halloween Saturday at the Tao nightclub.
 Visit Fremont Street for the month-long Rock of Horror event, featuring live music, light shows, costume contests, and a Halloween Bar Crawl.
 Put your puzzle-solving skills to the test in a truly terrifying setting at the Official SAW Escape.
 Or get your fill of scares at the Asylum & Hotel Fear haunted houses.